Iceland in World War II

 At the beginning of World War II, Iceland was a sovereign kingdom in personal union with Denmark, with King Christian X as head of state.
 Iceland officially remained neutral throughout World War II.
 However, the British invaded Iceland on 10 May 1940.
 On 7 July 1941, the defence of Iceland was transferred from Britain to the United States, which was still a neutral country until five months later.
-On 17 June 1944, Iceland dissolved its union with Denmark and the Danish monarchy and declared itself a republic, which remains to this day.
+On 17 June 1944, Iceland dissolved its union with Denmark and the Danish monarchy and declared itself a republic, which it remains to this day.

 Background

 The British government was alarmed by Germany's growing interest in Iceland over the course of the 1930s.
 When war began, Denmark and Iceland declared neutrality and limited visits to the island by military vessels and aircraft of the belligerents.

 Neutrality

 During the German occupation of Denmark, contact between the countries was disrupted.
 Initially, the Kingdom of Iceland declared itself to be neutral, and limited visits of belligerent warships and imposed a ban on belligerent aircraft within Icelandic territory.